PX4/PX4-user_guide/en/middleware/xrce_dds.md

 Note that ROS 2/DDS needs to have the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware in order to interpret the messages:

 - If you're using a main or release version of PX4 you can get these by cloning [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your workspace (branches are provided for each release).
-- If you're creating your own new topic you will need to update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml) and also copy the message definitions out of PX4 source tree into any ROS2 workspace that needs them.
+- If you're creating your own new topic you will need to update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml) and also copy the message definitions out of PX4 source tree into any ROS 2 workspace that needs them.
   The messages must be in a folder named `px4_msgs/msg/`.

   :::note